beetbox/beets/docs/plugins/bareasc.rst

 The default ``bareasc`` prefix (``#``) is used as a comment character in some shells so may need to be protected (for example in quotes) when typed into the command line.

-The bare ASCII transformation is quite simple.
+The bare ASCII transliteration is quite simple.
 It may not give the expected output for all languages.
 For example, German u-umlaut ``ü`` is transformed into ASCII ``u``, not into ``ue``.